openshift/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 #### CAPBM

 [Cluster-API Provider Bare Metal](https://github.com/openshift/cluster-api-provider-baremetal/) will need to gain the ability to interact with the new assisted installer APIs.
 Specifically it will need to match a Machine with an available assisted Agent that is ready to be provisioned.
 This will be in addition to matching a Machine with a BareMetalHost, which it already does today.

+Other platforms may benefit from similar capability, such as on-premise virtualization platforms.
+Ideally the ability to match a Machine with an Agent will be delivered so that it can be integrated into multiple machine-api providers.
+Each platform would perform this workflow:

+1. A Machine gets created, usually as a result of a MachineSet scaling up.
+1. The platform does whatever is necessary to boot the discovery live ISO on a host.
+1. The platform waits for a corresponding Agent resource to appear.
+1. The Agent gets associated with the Machine.
+1. The agent-based provisioning workflow is initiated by the machine-api provider.

+#### Host Approval

+It is important that when an agent checks in, it not be allowed to join a cluster until an actor has approved it.
+From a security standpoint, it is not ok for anyone who can access a copy of a discovery ISO and/or access the API where agents report themselves to implicitly have the capability to join a cluster as a Node.

+The host CRD has a field called "Role" that defaults to unset, and it must be set prior to provisioning to one of "master", "worker", or "auto-assign".
+The act of assigning a role and a cluster to a host will implicitly approve it to join that cluster with the specified role.

 #### Day 2 Add Node Boot-it-Yourself